Printable Version in PDF Format (Get Adobe Acrobat)

 Purpose

 The President of the campus may permit forms of transportation on the campus in accordance with reasonable directives issued by the campus President.
-In an effort to encourage alternative forms of transportation at CSU Channel Islands (CSUCI), the President has set forth the regulations that govern the operation and use of bicycles, skateboards, roller skates, in-line skates, and other similar devices on University property.
+In an effort to encourage alternative forms of transportation at CSU Channel Islands (CSUCI), the President has set forth the regulations that restrict or specify the conditions for the use of bicycles, motorized bicycles, electric bicycles, skateboards, electrically motorized boards, and roller skates, and other similar devices on University property.

 Background

-The authority to establish rules and regulations pertaining to the use of bicycles, skateboards, and other similar devices on a California State University campus is vested in the University’ President, pursuant to section 21113 (g) of the California Vehicle Code and Title 5, Article 9, section 42353.1 (a) of the California Code of Regulations.
+The authority to establish rules and regulations pertaining to the use of bicycles, motorized bicycles, electric bicycles, skateboards, electrically motorized boards, scooters, motorized scooters, roller skate and other similar devices on a California State University campus is vested in the University’s President, pursuant to section 21113 (a) of the California Vehicle Code and Title 5, Article 9, section 42353.1 (a) of the California Code of Regulations.

 Policy